ExplorViz/EaaS-demo-application/readme.md

 When submitting builds to EaaS, they need to be wrapped inside a docker image that runs both the application and, if necessary, some load to create more interesting visualizations.

-This repository serves as an example how to make use of [EaaS-base-image](https://github.com/Marco01809/EaaS-base-image) which helps you create these build artifact images and [EaaS-action](https://github.com/Marco01809/EaaS-action) which will submit these images to an EaaS instance.
+This repository serves as an example how to create such images (by using [EaaS-base-image](https://github.com/Marco01809/EaaS-base-image)) and submit them to your EaaS instance.

 ## Building & Running locally